Arts & Theatre

 But there’s nothing like seeing a show on bonafide Broadway in New York City.
 Whether you’re a lifelong theatergoer or someone new to it entirely, if you are deciding what to see on Broadway for the first time — or even just want tips on how to buy Broadway tickets — we’ve got you covered.

-Below, we’ve laid out six musicals to serve as the perfect beginner’s guide to Broadway, along with a number of important factors to consider when selecting a show.
+Below, we’ve laid out six musicals to serve as the perfect beginner’s guide to Broadway, along with other important factors to consider when selecting a show.

 Show Content